DEPTH INTEGRATION

 cannot be rushed.

-The nervous system takes time to reorganize into a new structure — rather than perform the understanding of one.
+When long-standing adaptations begin to shift, continuity matters.
+The nervous system takes time to reorganize into a new structure — rather than perform understanding.

-Depth-oriented work therefore unfolds over time.
+Depth-oriented work unfolds over time.

 Sometimes this means months.